(This is part-one of a three-part blog series on dopamine fasting and recovery techniques).

 So, what is dopamine?

 Dopamine is essentially a reward chemical.
 It is a neurotransmitter that tells our brain that we are being rewarded for the activity that we are engaging in.
-Evolutionarily, dopamine is meant to act as a means of positive re-enforcement – but in the modern age of instant gratification and cheap excess, constantly chasing a dopamine high has become a hindrance to people’s development and life goals.
+Evolutionarily, it is meant to act as a means of positive re-enforcement – but in the modern age of instant gratification and cheap excess, constantly chasing a dopamine high has become a hindrance to people’s development and life goals.

-Natural dopamine release from pleasurable activities like eating a delicious meal is strongest when we first engage in the activity but will tend to wane the longer it goes on.
+Natural neurotransmitter release from pleasurable activities like eating a delicious meal is strongest when we first engage in the activity but will tend to wane the longer it goes on.
 At some point we are full, and we want to find another source of stimulation.

 However, modern addictive activities like those previously mentioned introduce new stimuli consistently, which keeps us hooked without ever wanting to do something new.
 Our brains are tricked into thinking that we are doing something good and meaningful…